qantik/The-Area-Latency-Symbiosis/README.md

 **Details**

-Each folder (except saeaes, saeaes8) contains a Makefile which can be used to run the testbench with GHDL.
+Each folder given below contains a Makefile which can be used to run the testbench with GHDL.
 This archive does not contain the scripts that are used with Synopsys tools.
-For comparison, implementors are encouraged to use the code to extract timing/power metrics on their own setup.

 Following folders contain encryption-only block cipher implementations: